111th Attack Squadron: Korean War activation

 From Japan the Wing engaged in combat operations over South Korea, however flying in the North Pacific area was a challenge to the wing, losing seven F-84Es in non-combat operations and three in combat.
 On 26 June, in one of the largest air-to-air battles in Korea, two 182d FBS pilots, Captain Harry Underwood and 1st LT Arthur Olighter shot down an enemy MiG-15 that broke through an F-86 Sabre escort of four B-29s.
-Two other 111th FBS pilots, 1st Lt John Morse and John Marlins scored probables in the same encounter.
+Two other 111th pilots, 1st Lt John Morse and John Marlins scored probables in the same encounter.
 These were the first combat victories by Air National Guard pilots.
-On 3 July the 136th sent their aircraft to North Korea, attacking FLAK batteries in downtown Pyongyang while other aircraft attacked North Korean airfields.
+On 3 July the 136th sent their aircraft to North Korea, attacking Flak batteries in downtown Pyongyang while other aircraft attacked North Korean airfields.

 However, the short-legged F-84 had limited combat time over Korea, therefore on 16 November 1951 the Wing moved to Taegu Air Force Base (K-2) in South Korea for its combat operations.
 In 1952, the 136th was re-equipped with the F-84G Thunderjet, designed for tactical close air support of ground forces.

 The squadron flew over 6,000 escort, interdiction, and close air support sorties for the United Nations Troops and 111th Fighter-Bomber Squadron pilots destroyed at least two Mikoyan-Gurevich MiG-15 fighter jets.

 The 111th Fighter-Bomber Squadron returned to the Houston Municipal Airport without aircraft or personnel in July 1952 and began to rebuild.
-In July 1956 the F-80 Shooting Stars of the 111th Fighter Squadron went on "Dawn to Dusk" alert at the Houston Municipal Airport.
+In July 1956 the F-80 Shooting Stars of the 111thr Squadron went on "Dawn to Dusk" alert at the Houston Municipal Airport.